aws-samples/aws-iot-core-migration-kit-for-azure-iot-sdk-c/iothub_client_src/README.md

 Info: modified topic_resp: null
 ```

-## Verify direct method on AWS IoT Core
+## Verify Direct Methods on AWS IoT Core

-You can also test direct method via MQTT message.
+You can also test direct methods by exchanging MQTT messages.

-Go to test console.
-Subscribe topic `#` to monitor MQTT messages.
+Go to Test console.
+Subscribe to topic `#` to monitor all MQTT messages.
 Then input topic `device/MyIotThing/method/getCarVIN/1234abcd1234abcd` in Publish section.
 The method name is `getCarVIN` .
 The numbers append are request id and they can be random numbers for test purpose.
 Now we select “Publish to topic”.

 ![](doc/images/aws_iot_core_run_device_twins_sample_code_05.png)

-We got 2 MQTT messages.
-The earlier one is the same one we just publish.
-The later one is the response from device.
+On the console you should see two MQTT messages.
+The first one is the what you just published.
+The second is the response from device.

 ![](doc/images/aws_iot_core_run_device_twins_sample_code_06.png)

-## Verify direct method over http call
+## Verify Direct Methods over HTTP

-As mentioned in [Azure IoT Hub Direct Method](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-direct-methods), you can verify direct method over http call.
-Please refer to [Direct Method](../direct_method/README.md) for more details.
+As described in [Azure IoT Hub Direct Method](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-direct-methods), you can verify direct methods over HTTP.
+This project includes an AWS Lambda serverless program that you can deploy into your AWS account for handling HTTP calls of direct methods.
+Please see to [Direct Method](../direct_method/README.md)for details.

 ## Go back to Azure IoT for debugging

-If you want to use Azure IoT device SDK with patch to connect to Azure IoT Hub, you just need to disable the compile option `IOT_CORE_PATCH` in `iothub_client/src/iothubtransport_mqtt_common.c` .
+If you want to go back to connect to Azure IoT Hub, just disable the compile option `IOT_CORE_PATCH` in `iothub_client/src/iothubtransport_mqtt_common.c` .

 ```c
 //#define IOT_CORE_PATCH